xyz-leo/telegram-bot/README.md

 - There is no user authentication beyond Telegram chat IDs.
 - The JSON persistence is simple and may not scale well for a very large number of users or reminders.
 - Error handling is minimal; improvements can be made to handle API failures or invalid user inputs more gracefully.
-- Handlers are currently limited to weather and news but can be extended easily.

 ---